lablup/backend.ai/docs/api/stream.rst

 * Method: GET upgraded to WebSockets

 This endpoint provides a duplex continuous stream of JSON objects via the native WebSocket.
-Although WebSocket supports binary streams, we currently rely on only text-based JSON messages to avoid quirks in typed array support in Javascript across browsers.
+Although WebSocket supports binary streams, we currently rely on TEXT messages only conveying JSON payloads to avoid quirks in typed array support in Javascript across different browsers.

 .. note::